Xetibo/ReSet-Doc/sections/literature.typ

     align(center, [#image("../figures/shortcuts-kde.png", width: 100%)]), caption: [Shortcuts menu in Dolphin],
   )

-  The Dolphin version is much more complex, this is due to the fact that you can customize any shortcut in Dolphin using this interface.
+  The Dolphin version is much more complex, this is because you can customize any shortcut in Dolphin using this interface.
 For Nautilus shortcuts can only be configured using a settings file that has to be created by the user.